isc-projects/kea/doc/sphinx/arm/keactrl.rst

    INFO/keactrl: kea-ctrl-agent appears to be running, see: PID 10931, PID file: /usr/local/var/run/kea/kea.kea-ctrl-agent.pid.
    INFO/keactrl: kea-netconf appears to be running, see: PID 10123, PID file: /usr/local/var/run/kea/kea.kea-netconf.pid.

-During normal shutdowns these PID files are deleted.
-They may, however, be left over as remnants following a system crash.
+During normal shutdowns, these PID files are deleted; they may, however, be left over as remnants following a system crash.
 It is possible, though highly unlikely, that upon system restart the PIDs they contain may actually refer to processes unrelated to Kea.
-This condition will cause keactrl to decide that the servers are running, when in fact they are not.
-In such a case the PID files listed in the keactrl output must be manually deleted.
+This condition will cause ``keactrl`` to decide that the servers are running, when in fact they are not.
+In such a case the PID files listed in the ``keactrl`` output must be manually deleted.

 The following command stops all servers: